How to Become a Computer Programmer

 Written by Coursera Staff • Updated on

-To find out how to become a computer programmer, explore the degrees, certifications, qualifications, and skill set of successful computer programmers.
-There are many ways to enter into this growing industry.
+To find out how to become a computer programmer, explore the degrees, certifications, qualifications, and skill sets of successful computer programmers.
+There are many ways to enter this growing industry.

-A computer programmer designs and tests computer codes (computer languages) to allow computer applications and software programs to run correctly.
-Engineers and software developers design the programs and then, programmers typically specialize in using specific codes to translate the designs into a set of instructions that the computer knows how to read.
+A computer programmer designs and tests computer code (computer languages) to allow computer applications and software programs to run correctly.
+Engineers and software developers design the programs, and then programmers typically specialize in using specific code to translate the designs into a set of instructions that the computer knows how to read.

 People commonly associate computer programming positions with the information technology (IT) industry.
-Although that association is correct, the need for computer programmers spans across every major industry, including, but not limited to:
+Although that association is correct, the need for computer programmers spans every major industry, including but not limited to:

 While there are different paths you can take to becoming a computer programmer, the essential steps are the same.
 Here’s a look at a typical timeline to becoming a computer programmer, step by step: